Chapter 18: Pebble User Interface Development

 }

-The first parameter in the click handler is a ClickRecognizerRef.
+.
 This is a reference to the system handler that recognized the click and called the click handler.

-Note the context parameters in both the click config provider and the click event handler.
-It is described in the parameter list as a void parameter; "void" is the C way of describing "unspecified".
+parameter; "void" is the C way of describing "unspecified".
 It can be set to specialized data that accompanies the callback call.
 By default, it is set to the window that is displayed when the subscribed button is clicked.
 You can extract the window from the default value of this parameter like this:

 Window *window = (Window *)context;

 You can set the data sent to a callback several ways.
-You can set all click events that are subscribed from a specific window with one call, an alternate to window_set_click_config_provider():
+You can set all click events that are subscribed from a specific window with one call, an alternate to window_set_click_config_provider()

 void window_set_click_config_provider_with_context(Window * window,